siddhantvinchurkar/msg-st/docs/index.md

 ## Credits

-1. Credit goes to [Dhanush Lingaswamy](https://github.com/dhanushkuchki "Dhanush Lingaswamy") for suggesting that I build a speed test app.
+1. Credit goes to [Dhanush Kuchki](https://github.com/dhanushkuchki "Dhanush Kuchki") for suggesting that I build a speed test app.
 2. Credit also goes to all members of MSG, who actively supported the development of this app.
 3. But most importantly, credit goes to [Johann Pardanaud (nesk)](https://github.com/nesk "Johann Pardanaud (nesk)") for creating [network.js](https://github.com/nesk/network.js "network.js") which is the reason this app even works.